-The framework of Splinter In The Eye (for Percipio ergo sum please scroll down)
+The framework of Splinter In The Eye (for Percipio Ergo Sum and Event Horizon please scroll down)

 A small research team led by the internationally reputed psychiatrist Dr. Abbott Barnaby is undertaking an experiment about the development of personality in the overcrowded flood of information in our world today.